 Or, if you’re just not feeling fruit at all, you can add nut butter with almond milk, Greek yogurt, avocado, honey, and cinnamon – you’ve still got all the good stuff packed in there!

-Just watch out – though healthy in moderation, many nut butters can have a lot of fat.
+Just watch out – though healthy in moderation, many nut butter can have a lot of fat.